 When I attended my first Friendsgiving as an adult, I had only recently started getting into cooking.
 Because everyone else was bringing carb after carb after carb, I wanted to make as many vegetable dishes as possible.
-These easy Roasted Carrots with Balsamic-Pomegranate Glaze is an elevated version of what I brought that cold Friendsgiving day!
+These easy Roasted Carrots with Balsamic-Pomegranate Glaze is an easy elevated version of your typical roasted carrots side dish!

-To take these roasted carrots to the next Fall level from the original time I created this recipe, I wanted to add an extra crunch and color with bright tangy pomegranate seeds and crisp slivered almonds.
-To top the soft roasted carrots, I drizzle a homemade balsamic-pomegranate glaze generously on top.
+To take these roasted carrots to the next Fall level, add an extra crunch and color with bright tangy pomegranate seeds and crisp slivered almonds.
+To top the soft roasted carrots, drizzle a homemade balsamic-pomegranate glaze generously on top.
 This glaze is only two natural ingredients, and the sweetness of the pomegranate balances the acidic nature of the balsamic making it the perfect sauce to pair with.

 When I first made these Roasted Carrots, I made a simple balsamic glaze that I accidentally cooked for so long that it hardened and my spoon got stuck in the jar!
 It's not difficult at all, I just wasn't paying attention and let it cook for much longer than the instructions!
 For this recipe, you mix equal parts pomegranate juice and balsamic vinegar in a small pot and simmer until the liquid has reduced enough to stick to the back of a spoon.

 You can pair these roasted carrots and balsamic-pomegranate glaze with:

 Ingredients & Substitutions

 - Pomegranate Seeds